zyphelabs/siwx-rs/README.md

 - `message.address` must equal the contract address (prevents cross-contract replay).
 - `signature.signer` must be the contract address.
 - `signature.signature` must be a 0x-prefixed even-length hex string (arbitrary length per contract).
-- A valid Ethereum uncompressed public key must still be provided to pass validation checks, but it is not used in EIP-1271 verification logic.
+- No public key is required for EIP-1271; the provided "public key" parameter is ignored by the verifier.

 Example: